 What’s a Twitter Proxy and Where to Get Them?

-With over 300 million users worldwide, Twitter is very popular amongst social media managers.
+Twitter, now owned by X Corp., is very popular amongst social media managers.
 The platform can bring many business growth opportunities like meeting potential clients or simply expanding your target audience.
-But Twitter is stubborn as a donkey – it doesn’t allow you to create more than five accounts from the same IP address.
-A bit harsh, yeah?
+But Twitter allows you to create and manage up to ten accounts from the same IP address.
+A bit harsh, right?

 Social media platforms want to ensure that users play fair and square: no spamming, using hacks to grow your profile like following/unfollowing, or misusing the platform in some other suspicious way.
 If you violate any of the rules – game over.
 Twitter will ban your IP.

 So, if you want to start the ball rolling on multiple Twitter account management, unblock the platform in your country, or simply scrape tweets for marketing insights, Twitter proxies are here to save the day.
-Paired with Twitter bots or an antidetect browser, they can boost your client’s account.
+Paired with Twitter bots or an antidetect browser, they can boost your social media business.

 Here are our top choices:

-- Bright Data – premium choice for serious users.
+- Bright Data – premium choice for any Twitter use case.

-- SOAX – flexible rotation and location targeting.
+- SOAX – proxies with flexible rotation for multiple Twitter account management.

-- IPRoyal – good for running a small business.
+- IPRoyal – cheap proxies, good for running a small Twitter business.

-- Zyte’s Smart Proxy Manager – easy proxy management for web scraping.
+- Zyte’s Smart Proxy Manager – rotating proxies with easy proxy management for web scraping.

 What Are Twitter Proxies